SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 1) Clone the repository locally

 First, you will need to clone the repository locally.
 You can place your Rmd file in the sesync-ci.github.io/_posts directory.
-The Jekyll convention is followed here for blog publishing so ad a date in your Rmd.
+The Jekyll convention is followed here for blog publishing so add a date in your Rmd.
 For instance, assuming you created a directory named "blogs" in your home directory, you will place your "09-11-2018-myfirstblog.Rmd" Rmd file in the following location:

 ~/blogs/sesync-ci.github.io/_posts/09-11-2018-myfirstblog.Rmd